Do not miss MS-740 real questions with cram. Get from killexams.com

 Exam TOPICS

-Candidates for this exam are support engineers responsible for supporting Microsoft Teams environments, troubleshooting deployments, tuning performance, collecting and analyzing telemetry and log data, and managing Teams environments.
+Candidates for this test are support engineers responsible for supporting Microsoft Teams environments, troubleshooting deployments, tuning performance, collecting and analyzing telemetry and log data, and managing Teams environments.

 Candidates should have significant exposure to unified communications and hands-on experience with Microsoft Teams.
 In addition, candidates should have networking knowledge of Azure fundamentals, telephony, PowerShell, data storage technologies, APIs, app security, authentication and authorization, security, and compliance information, debugging, performance tuning, and monitoring.